corbella83/PopKorn/README.md

 ### Using runtime arguments (or assisted dependencies)

-Imagine you have this injectable class where 'id' is not injectable
+If you have this injectable class where 'id' is not injectable

 ```kotlin
 @Injectable(BY_NEW)
 class HelloViewModel(val id: Long, val param2: HelloBarcelona, val param2: HelloNewYork) : Hello
 ```

-You can create a HelloViewModel like this:
+You can create a HelloViewModel like this to provide runtime 'id':

 ```kotlin
 val hello = create<Hello> {